 It’s possible to specify unique headers and or metadata If your scenario requires unique headers and or metadata information for each image.
-To do this its required to use the
+To do this, it’s necessary to use the

 -OptimizeImageItems parameter.
 This parameter accepts a collection of the item type

-Finally, the following samples are for Azure Blob storage only however, the Amazon S3 cmdlet does exactly the same.
+Finally, the following samples are for Azure Blob storage only; however, the Amazon S3 cmdlet does precisely the same.
 Just make sure to uses the AWS Tools for Windows PowerShell for querying your storage buckets.

 Process all items for a given container.